The news in Italian will make you fluent

 Citizens spend a large amount of time watching television while press circulation remains low.

-Mass circulation has never been a feature of the Italian newspapers; instead, it appeals to an elite readership that is already familiar with politics and public affairs.
+Mass circulation has never been a feature of Italian newspapers; instead, it appeals to an elite readership that is already familiar with politics and public affairs.

 News in Italy: a profitable business?